gfirem/gfirem-qr-field/readme.txt

 == Description ==
 ---
 If you want to optimize your url generation or code, you can use this Qr field.
 You will see the new Qr in your entries list and in the Media library.
 ---

-### PREMIUM VERSION
- * Add QR field to your form.
-Now you can generate Qr codes from your form.

 == Installation ==
 Upload the entire gfirem folder to the /wp-content/plugins/ directory or install the plugin through the WordPress plugins screen directly.